Why Is Jesus Called the "Son of Man"?

 If you do a study of the term "Son of Man" in the Gospels you'll see that he didn't refer to himself most often as Son of God but as Son of Man.
 He said things like, in Mark 10:45, "The Son of Man came not to be served but to serve and to give his life as a ransom for many."
 So he calls himself Son of Man very often.

-I think the reason he did so is because, on the face of it, Son of Man is an ordinary phrase for "human being."
+I think the reason he did so is that, on the face of it, Son of Man is an ordinary phrase for "human being."
 He was born of a man.
 And there's no offense there: who isn't a son of man?
 But those with ears to hear could hear Daniel 7, in which he was claiming a very exalted role in the history of redemption.
 And he meant to do it.

 Jesus was very subtle in that he was always opening his identity to those with eyes to see, but he wasn't opening it so blatantly that everybody would come and make him king.
 He had to steer a very narrow course in disclosing his identity, not just openly saying, "I'm the Messiah, I'm the King of the World.
 Come and acknowledge me as King."
 He didn't talk like that.